stochastics-ulm-university/GeoLing/README.md

 Usage of GeoLing
 ----------------

+*Official binary release:*
 You can start GeoLing by double clicking "start-geoling-windows.vbs" (Windows) or executing "start-geoling-linux.sh" (Linux).
 Have a look at the supplied documentation file "user_guide.pdf" for more information on how to use GeoLing.

+*Source code release:*
+The source code is supplied in the folder "src" and it contains Javadoc comments.
+As a first step, have a look at the "package-info.java" file in the "src/geoling" directory.

 More info